dimanech/atom-fellowship/README.md

 ## Getting started

-* Press `shift-alt-F` to load plugin and open all related files
+* Press `shift-alt-F` to load plugin and open all related files or `shift-alt-C` to create fellows
 * Close first pane file to close all related files
 * Switch first pane files to switch all fellows